 The creative process for the project started with recording demos to test out the timbres of various extended piano techniques, as well as assemble a batch of songs that could be used for the project.

 Eventually, I had narrowed the scope of the project down to eleven songs, some of which were written for this project specifically while others were pieces I had composed in the past.
-On a lyric level, the project aimed to recount my own experiences in college.
+On a lyrical level, the project aimed to recount my own experiences in college.

 While recording demos, I wound up further narrowing the project down to six pieces in order to keep the project focused and cohesive (but not forced).